satoshiKajii/StereoLoco/README.md

 # system requirements

-stereo output: if your iPhone is older and has only a monaural speaker, just plug a stereo headphone.
+stereo output: just plug a stereo headphone/mic or some audio interface.

 AUv3 host: the app also works as AUv3 plugin.